How to reduce over-catering in schools

 Over the last three decades, the UK has seen some of the steepest education cuts, making it increasingly difficult for schools to balance their books.
 One of the most significant potentials for loss is mealtime and food ordering.

 The introduction of the School Food Plan and universal free school meals means school kitchens are under pressure to provide healthy, nutritious meals within the government set allowance.
 Therefore, with over-catering being the potential source of profit loss, avoiding producing excess food must be a key consideration for schools.

 What are the effects of over-catering in schools?

 The biggest issue of over-catering in schools is without doubt wastage, both food and money wastage.
-Menu choices can have a large impact on the efficiency of the school’s catering budget.
+Menu choices can significantly impact the efficiency of the school’s catering budget.
 For example, if the school has too many options on the menu and is over-ordering food, many items may have low take-up.

-As pointed out by Birmingham.Gov, catering staff in schools generally have information on the total number of pupils they are cooking for, but, in most school’s they have no information about the specific numbers for each meal option.
-Although they are skilled at estimating how many children will choose each meal, they have no real way of knowing the exact numbers, and this lack of information can result in food wastage.
+As pointed out by Birmingham.Gov, catering staff in schools generally have information on the number of pupils they are cooking for, but, in most schools, they have no information about the specific numbers for each meal option.
+Although they are skilled at estimating how many children will choose each meal, they have no way of knowing the exact numbers, and this lack of information can result in food wastage.